Downloading and Using Data

 - Your name and contact details (home organisation, address, email)

 - Purpose of data use (doctoral, licentiate, Master's or Bachelor's thesis, other research, study or teaching)

 - Title of the research/thesis/study

 Quantitative data are delivered in SPSS portable (*.por) as well as comma separated values (*.csv) formats.
 Please contact our User Services if you wish to access quantitative data in a format other than SPSS.
 We use Stat/Transfer software to convert the data.

 Short instructions on opening SPSS Portable files in R environment are available on our website.

 Qualitative data are delivered in the format they are archived in.
 Most are text files (ODT, TXT, PDF).
 There is often also a separate HTML-version for textual data, facilitating browsing and finding files.
 Some data consist of images or audio files (e.g. JPEG, MP3).

-Codebooks, questionnaires etc. are delivered in PDF file format.
+Data guides, questionnaires etc. are delivered in PDF file format.
 All files of a dataset are downloaded as compressed ZIP folders from the Aila Data Service.

 Data storage and disposal

 When storing and using archived data, users must take sufficient measures to guarantee data security, and the privacy and confidentiality of research participants and third parties potentially mentioned in the data.
 Analysis results based on archived data shall be reported in a manner that there is no risk of disclosing the identity of any research subject (e.g. using statistical tables/charts).